-"All right, Lexi!"
+"All right, Lexi!" her playing.

-"Go, Lexi!
+but that.

+impressed him.
+"And now for the nal competitor of the night, Anna Silver Public School, Miss Alexis Carter."
+"Seriously?"
+Thomas scoffed.
+"Why would they make anyone follow that?"
+The crowd seemed to agree some had already headed for the doors in anticipation of the break when the announcement was made.
+Their surprise only deepened as a young girl in a simple black dress with pin-striped sleeves emerged from off stage.
+In her hand she carried a long exible cane she swept back and forth in front of her as she made her way "Go, Lexi!
 Go!"
 Cheers erupted somewhere in the crowd as the blind but proud young lady made it center stage where the piano waited.
 Her cane bumped the bench and she bowed slightly touching the bench before she sat.
 With practice ease she closed her cane and set it on the piano where sheet music would normally be but of course there was none.

-Under the audience's scrutiny she ran her fingers across the keys tapping one as she adjusted her seat and made herself comfortable.
+Under the audience's scrutiny she ran her ngers across the keys tapping one as she adjusted her seat and made herself comfortable.
 She took a breath then began to play.
 The moment the girl appeared on stage Silas and Thomas immeditately recognized her.
 Thomas looked to his friend but Silas was fully focused on the girl.
 Why was she here?
 Was it a sign?
 What did it mean?
 Then she began to play.
 The piece was instantly recognizable, Beethoven's Für Elise, even if one didn't know it by name.
-In fact five of the other competitors had also played the piece but this was different.
-She had no sheet music so she played by memory alone and more than that she didn't just play the piece as it had originally been composed.

-The melody was there but she added her own flourishes comprising new and different octaves making the piece more complex, personal and alive.
+In fact ve of the other competitors had also played the piece but this was different.
+The melody was there but she added her own ourishes comprising new and different octaves making the piece more complex, personal and alive.
 She swayed with the rhythm of her music eyes half-closed with a serene expression of pure love and joy for the music.
-The melody built up to an amazing crescendo sweeping over her listeners entranced with her playing.
+The melody built up to an amazing crescendo sweeping over her listeners entranced with play the piece as it had originally been composed.

-Silas himself was on the edge of his seat captivated.
-Once, only once, he had heard such masterful playing.
-It too was played by a young lady on the verge of womanhood.
-Her hair was a bountiful mane of rich chestnut hair and her eyes were a clear sparkling green.
-Vision of her playing flitted in his mind overlapping with the one in front of him now.
-The vision fit like mirror images.
-Aside from the fact the girl in front of him had straight hair it was a perfect match...but that was impossible, unless...

-He twitched as a sudden pain enveloped his chest.
-No. It couldn't be.
-Not that...anything but that.

-Her playing naturally tapered off after its climax.
-Slowly the girl straightened, relaxing as the melody slowed.
-Removing her left hand she finished with her right gently tapping out the same signature notes she started with letting them hang in the air like a question.

-Satisfied she picked up her cane and scooted to the end of the bench.
-Standing she bowed once to the audience before extending the cane and turned leaving the same way she had entered.
+was a perfect match...but that was impossible, unless...

-For several moments the crowd watched in stunned awe until a sharp whistle and cheer erupted from a dark corner, "Yeah Lexi!"
+erupted from a dark corner, "Yeah Lexi!"

 "Whoop!
-Whoop!
 Whoop!"

-The crowd stirred rising to their feet and applauding in the first and only standing ovation of the night.
-Quietly exiting the stage the girl did not pause but she smiled broadly.

 "Umm...Boss?
 Silas?"

-"The girl.
-Find her.
-Bring her here."

-"H-how?
-I mean, it's not like she'll recognize me."

-"I don't care how.
-Bring her!"
-Silas snapped.

-"Right."
-Thomas turned and promptly left their private box.

-By the time he reached the entry hall at least half of the competitors and their parents were mingling over the refreshments provided.
-Thomas was not as recognizable as Silas and the gathered crowd ignored him as he threaded his way through.
-He scanned the gathering but finding a single girl among so many was impossible and he still didn't know what he would say to her.
+what he would say to her.

 "Hey Lexi!"

 "Over here, sis!"

+reached the trio.